Search & Rescue (song): Background

 Drake posted a preview of the then-titled "Rescue Me" on his Instagram on March 25, 2023.
-On March 31, the full track premiered on The Fry Yiy Show, part of his Sirius XM radio station "Sound 42".
+On March 31, the full track premiered on The Fry Yiy Show, part of his SiriusXM radio station "Sound 42".
 On April 6, the rapper announced the song release and posted the artwork.
 It depicts a headshot of Drake and Too Hot to Handle star Sabrina Zima wearing black motorcycle helmets.

 On March 26, 2023, a day after Drake posted a preview of the song, rapper Lil Durk posted an Instagram story saying "@champagnepapi if you reading this it ain't too late".
 It would later be revealed that this post was in reference to Lil Durk's verse on the song, as a version featuring him would leak online on June 11, 2023.
 The early version omits Drake's second verse for a verse from Lil Durk.
 Lil Durk also provides adlibs throughout the song.